Vishaldubey2210/ai-news-aggregator-master/ai-news-aggregator-master/README.md

-# 🚀 AI News Aggregator
+# 🚀 AI News Aggregator (Powered by Groq)

 ## 📌 Overview

-AI News Aggregator is a powerful Python-based application that automatically collects, processes, and summarizes news from multiple sources using Artificial Intelligence.
+AI News Aggregator is a production-style Python application that automatically collects, processes, and summarizes news using high-speed AI inference powered by **Groq API**.

-This project is designed to simulate a real-world production pipeline where data is fetched, cleaned, processed, and enhanced using AI models to generate meaningful insights.

-It helps developers understand how to build **AI-powered automation systems**, including scraping, parsing, summarization, and pipeline orchestration.
+This project demonstrates how to build a **real-world AI data pipeline**, combining scraping, processing, and LLM-based summarization into a fully automated system.

 ---

 ## 🎯 What This Project Does

-* 📰 Collects news from multiple sources (RSS feeds, APIs, websites)
+* 📰 Aggregates news from RSS feeds and external sources
-* 🧹 Cleans and processes raw article content
+* 🧹 Cleans and extracts meaningful article content
-* 🤖 Uses OpenAI to summarize and enhance readability
+* ⚡ Uses Groq LLMs for ultra-fast summarization
-* 📊 Filters top news based on relevance
+* 📊 Filters top news based on recency & relevance
-* ⏱ Supports time-based filtering (e.g., last 24 hours)
+* ⏱ Supports time-based queries (e.g., last 24 hours)
-* 🔄 Runs as an automated pipeline
+* 🔄 Runs as a fully automated pipeline

 ---